HealthCatalyst/Fabric.Cashmere/guides/analytics/tableau/foundations.md

 ### Navbar

-The navbar is horizontal container with a fixed 50px height.
+The navbar is a horizontal container with a fixed 50px height.
 Detailed information on the navbar and how to configure it is included in the [navbar section](/analytics/tableau-navbar).

 ### Sidebar

-The sidebar is vertical container with a fixed 200px width.
+The sidebar is a vertical container with a fixed 250px width.
 It typically contains filters, but can also be used as an information panel.
 Details about use of the sidebar can be found in the [filters section](/analytics/tableau-filters) and [about section](/analytics/tableau-about).